Carbuncle (legendary creature): Early accounts

-The mirror in the carbuncle's head was likened to two lights observed by Spanish explorers in the Strait of Magellan by another conquistador Gonzalo Fernández de Oviedo y Valdés, who also commented the gem was reminiscent of the legend about a gemstone supposedly hidden in the brains of a dragon.
+The mirror in the carbuncle's head was likened to two lights observed by Spanish explorers in the Strait of Magellan by another conquistador Gonzalo Fernández de Oviedo y Valdés, who also commented that the gem piece was reminiscent of the legend of the gemstone supposedly hidden in the brains of a dragon.
 Oviedo probably had read from the dragon lore given by Isidore of Seville in the 7th-century Etymologiae.